 More Clark.com stories you may like:

-- 8 of the best rewards credit cards
+- These are the best rewards credit cards

 - Ask Clark: How many credit cards should I have?